Bender250/bender250.github.io/_posts/eth/2018-9-29-Interviews.md

 title: Interviews
 ---

 The plan for moving abroad started to take shape during the Erasmus.
 I tried several internships and full-time positions by companies and universities.
-I will try to list everything :D. Assume it will be useful for someone.
+I will try to list everything :D, assuming it will be useful for someone.
 I leave the success story about ETH to the end of the post.

 ## Research facilities